mbegan/Okta-PSModule/README.md

 # Okta-PSModule Documentation
 ======================

-This is not to be confused with or in competition with the official Okta [Powershell/CSharp module] (https://github.com/okta/oktasdk-csharp/tree/master/Okta.Core.Automation).
+This is not to be confused with or in competition with the official Okta [Powershell/CSharp module](https://github.com/okta/oktasdk-csharp/tree/master/Okta.Core.Automation).
 This is something I have been building and adding to for a few years.
 I still need the functionality it provides on a near daily basis so I figured it was time to share.

 --------